• Menu

 Photo Galleries at End of Article

-Sparks, Oklahoma lays on land that was once part of the Sac and Fox Reservation, which was dissolved in 1890 when the principal chiefs signed an agreement with the Jerome Commission that each tribal member would receive 160-acres.
+Sparks, Oklahoma lays on land that was once part of the Sac and Fox Reservation, which was dissolved in 1890 when the principal chiefs signed an agreement with the Jerome Commission that each tribal member would receive 160 acres.
 The remaining land was up for grabs during the land run on September 22, 1891.
 William and Tabitha Baker were one of the firsts to homestead the original townsite, which was made up of 186 acres.
-In 1902 the Eastern Oklahoma Railway and the Fort Smith and Western Railroad had plans for a town at the junction of the two lines.
-Thus Sparks, Oklahoma came to fruition, it was named after George T. Sparks, an FS&W director.
-Sparks’ post office was established on August 30, 1902, and the town soon gained many businesses and settlers.

 Mainly a farm town the townspeople were met with unstable living situations when prices fell during the Great Depression.
 Many citizens started moving to towns with a more stable economy and more job opportunities.
 In another blow, the railway services left in 1939 and other businesses closed.
 The town went from a population of 503 in 1907 to just 339 in 1940.
 The population only continued to decrease over the next few decades causing Sparks to lose its high school in 1957 and its grade school in 1993.
-The towns’ population has dwindled to just over 150 and the only remaining establishments are the post office, First Baptist Church, and the community center located in the old school.
+The town’s population has dwindled to just over 150 and the only remaining establishments are the post office, First Baptist Church, and the community center located in the old school.

 Sparks Lodge No. 316